flatpickles/sketchbook-legacy/README.md

 Caveat lector: this readme is a rough brain-dump space from here on out!

+## To do

+-   Page sizing:
+    -   Allow opting into print presentation for full-screen sketches
+    -   Inset sizing (visible as a background-colored border around the canvas)
+    -   Fix dimensions bug with shaders in this mode
+-   Export - additionally export JSON file with current param values
+-   Text parameters

 ## Known Issues

 -   Resizing can clear canvas; need to redraw upon window resize